Pseudoviridae: Genome

-Virology
+Structure

 The viral capsid is unenveloped and looks roughly spherical.
 The capsid is round with icosahedral symmetry with triangulation number (T) = 3 and 4.
-It is also isometric to quasi-isometric and has a diameter of 30-50 nm.
+It is also isometric to quasi-isometric and has a diameter of 30–50 nm.
 LTR-retrotransposons are poorly characterized and lipids have not reported.

+Replication

 The genome integrates into the host genome and gets transcribed by host cell enzymes such as eukaryotic nuclear RNA polymerase II.
 Genome replication takes place in the host cytoplasm, or the nucleus and assembly can occur in the cytoplasm, or in the nucleus.